risk-first/website/Process-Risk.md

 # Process Risk

-[Process Risk](Process-Risk), as we will see, is the risk you take on whenever you embark on completing a _process_. <!-- tweet-end -->
+[Process Risk](Process-Risk) is the risk you take on whenever you embark on completing a _process_. <!-- tweet-end -->

 > "**Process**: a process is a set of activities that interact to achieve a result." - [Process, _Wikipedia_](https://en.wikipedia.org/wiki/Process)

 Processes commonly involve _forms_:  if you're filling out a form (whether on paper or on a computer) then you're involved in a process of some sort, whether an "Account Registration" process, "Loan Application" process or "Consumer Satisfaction Survey" process.
 Sometimes, they involve events occurring:  a [build process](https://en.wikipedia.org/wiki/Software_build) might start after you commit some code, for example.
-And, the _code we write_ is usually describing some kind of process we want performed.
+The _code we write_ is usually describing some kind of process we want performed.

 ## The Purpose Of Process